BrenoStacheski/BrenoStacheski/README.md

 ## I'm Breno Stacheski!

 :computer: I'm a front-end developer!
-I work with: Angular 2+ & Typescript - and a React Native enthusiast! :D
+I work with: Angular 2+ & TypeScript - and a React Native enthusiast! :D

 :house_with_garden: I’m from Brazil.